 Sends a message and returns Msg.
-This is the same as Dest !
+This is the same as using the send operator: Dest!
 Msg.

-Dest can be a remote or local process identifier, a (local) port, a locally registered name, or a tuple {RegName, Node} for a registered name at another node.
+Dest can be a remote or local process identifier, a (local) port, a locally registered name, or a tuple $\{RegName, Node\}$ for a registered name at another node.